cloudspannerecosystem/autoscaler/terraform/distributed/README.md

     gcloud alpha firestore databases create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
     ```

+    Alternatively, if you want to use your own spanner to manage
+    the state of autoscale, skip this step
+    and perform step 4 in [Deploying the Autoscaler](#Deploy-the-Application-infrastructure).

 ### Deploy the Autoscaler

 1. Set the project ID, region, zone and App Engine location in the